-What is your coaching style like?
-You’re the boss.
+You’re ultimately the boss.
 If we start down a particular path and you decide that you don’t want to explore that path after all, that’s OK!
 We can redirect and get you headed in the direction that you want instead.
-I also like to "get to the point", especially in our first few sessions together, so that we can efficiently and effectively work to create change in your life without wasting your time.
+But honestly, I really like to "get to the point", especially in our first few sessions together, so that we can efficiently and effectively work to create change in your life without wasting your time.

-Are wellness coaches bound by a code of ethics?
 YES!
 We are bound by a code of ethics similar to psychotherapists and counselors, with client confidentiality being a top priority.

 Do wellness coaches believe that natural and holistic therapies are the ONLY methods to help clients?

-What EXACTLY can I expect?
-How exactly does coaching work?
+You have goals.
 You have frustrations about specific things in your life.
-You have goals.
 You have better ideas of how you’d like your life to be going.
 Intensive sessions with me and routine check-ins can help you get there.
 In one coaching session, you might learn a new skill, or learn to have a different perspective in general.
 But you’ll really see the changes take place over a longer period of time when we work together through routine face-to-face sessions and email check-ins.
 Clients express that the most satisfying length of time is between 6 months to 1 year, but we can accomplish quite a bit in as little as 3 months.

 The coaching relationship is a type of friendship with foundations around the coaching itself.
 It will almost always be a client-coach relationship because that's where it started.
 It's likely that the biggest difference between talking to a coach and talking to a friend is that coaches went to school to learn how to assist you in bringing out your best self, and invested time and money into learning how to do that.
 Your coach should be treated with respect because of this even though sometimes it can feel like a friendship you have with someone else that might have looser boundaries.